How promotional items can build your brand and your business

 While candy is always nice, what people are really going to remember you for is something useful.
 For example, although calendars may sound like old news in this digital age, people still really appreciate receiving a nice desk calendar.
 And a calendar is about the most powerful branding platform you can ever use – you can start it on whatever month you want, have separate brand messages on every single month.

 Size Matters: One of the keys to promotional items’ success is being subtle about your brand.
-While no one wants to use a picnic blankets that has a loud logo on it, they will use a blanket with a subtle, embroidered logo.
+While no one wants to use a picnic personalized blankets that has a loud logo on it, they will use a blanket with a subtle, embroidered logo.
 And they will tell their friends where they got it from when they ask.

 Also, if you buy small gifts, you save money both on mailings and in storage.
 And if you do trade shows, you can easily transport your items-and your prospects can easily transport them home.
 A really unique and memorable gift that you can give your clients is branded seed packets.
 And to keep that relationship blooming over the years, you can keep sending them new flowers to help their gardens grow.
 Seed packets can be bought in bulk for prices as low as 17 cents a packet, so it’s a great investment.